 Q: How many yurts/sites are available to rent?

 A: We just have the one yurt right now, as its own site.
 The sheep camps are rented together as a second separate site (regardless if you use both.)
 There will be just one tipi once it's put up (can sleep up to four) as a third separate site.

 Q: Can I book during the winter months?

 A: Currently, all of our sites are not open from mid-October through the end of April.
 This is because the county doesn't maintain the dirt road leading to the sites, which means snow and mud for most of the time.
 We also drain all the water from our system to prevent freezing and cracking.

 Q: Will I see bears, mountain lions or other wild animals?

 A: The chances are very slim.
 These wild animals in the backcountry are not used to seeing and interacting with humans like they might be in other parks (Yellowstone for example.)
 They want nothing to do with humans and are quite afraid of us.
 Unless cornered, they will be gone before you can get out your camera.

 Q: Are pets allowed?

 A: Yes!
 But, please inquire and let us know beforehand.
-All that we ask is that you be extremely mindful of when your animal goes to the bathroom and that it is picked up and disposed of in a trashcan.
+All that we ask is that you be extremely mindful of any scratching inside and when your animal goes to the bathroom, it is picked up and disposed of in a trashcan.
 This will help future guests not accidentally step in your animal's droppings and also help us to keep allowing pets in the future.
 If there is a significant amount of droppings found, an extra cleaning fee may apply.